Mirantis/mke-docs/content/docs/getting-started/licensing-mke4k/apply-mke4k-license-post-installation.md

 information, refer to [Mirantis Agreements and Terms](https://legal.mirantis.com/).

 {{< /callout >}}

+If you did not set your MKE 4k license in the MKE 4k configuration file prior to installation, you can use the MKE 4k web UI to apply the license:

 1. Log in to the MKE web UI with an administrator account.
 2. In the left-side navigation panel, navigate to **Admin Settings** -> **License**.